Lakshika Kaushik

 One of the biggest concerns for many NRIs is the cost of therapy abroad.
 In countries like the USA, UK, or Canada, sessions can be quite expensive, which often makes it difficult to continue therapy consistently.

-This is why many people choose mental health support for NRIs from India.
-It offers a more practical and sustainable option without compromising on the quality of care.
+This is why many people choose mental health support for NRIs from India at Lyfsmile.
+We offer a more practical and sustainable option without compromising on the quality of care.
 You can access experienced professionals and continue sessions regularly without feeling financial pressure.

 ₹10 per minute for students and unemployed individuals